mesa package

 Bases: BaseScheduler

-A scheduler which activates each type of agent once per step, in random order, with the order reshuffled every step.
+A scheduler that activates each type of agent once per step, in random order, with the order reshuffled every step.

 If you want to do some computations / data collections specific to an agent type, you can either: - loop through all agents, and filter by their type - access via your_model.scheduler.agents_by_type[your_type_class]